A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Abstract

 \section{Abstract}

 This paper develops a hierarchical games-in-games control architecture for hybrid stochastic systems governed by regime-switching jump-diffusions.
 We model the interplay between continuous state dynamics and discrete mode transitions as a bilevel differential game: an inner layer solves a robust stochastic control problem within each regime, while a strategic outer layer modulates the transition intensities of the underlying Markov chain.
-A Dynkin-based analysis yields a system of coupled Hamilton-Jacobi-Isaacs (HJI) equations.
-We prove that for the class of Linear-Quadratic games and Exponential-Affine games, this hierarchy admits tractable semi-closed form solutions via coupled matrix differential equations.
-The framework is demonstrated through a case study on adversarial market microstructure, showing how the outer layer’s strategic switching pre-emptively adjusts inventory spreads against latent regime risks, which leads to a hyper-alert equilibrium.
+A Dynkin-based analysis yields a system of coupled Hamilton-Jacobi-Isaacs (HJI) equations, for which we provide a feedback Stackelberg verification principle and establish well-posedness of the resulting coupled Riccati flow.
+In the structured Linear-Quadratic and Exponential-Affine specializations the hierarchy reduces to tractable coupled differential systems; this reduction recovers the classical Lyapunov--Metzler and Riccati--Metzler frameworks as special cases, and we characterize the spectral dissipation of the closed-loop generator selected by the outer game.
+The framework is demonstrated through a case study on adversarial market microstructure, where a risk-aware quoting rule adjusts inventory spreads against latent regime and predatory risks.